This Article, Video, and Podcast cover important knowledge of Trading Stock Options:

 - One contract means you will have control over 100 shares of AMZN

-- At the money means the strike price of $200 per share equals the actual stock price.
+- At the money, theย strike price of $200 per share equals the actual stock price.

 - The Strike Price is the point at which the option will have a value (apart from the time value)

-- The expiry Date is when the option contract expires and loses all value.
+- The expiration date is when the option contract expires and loses all value.

 In the same scenario, the stock price moves 10% to $220.
 The price difference is $20 per share.
 The contract was at a strike price of $200; therefore, $220 – $200 = $20 profit per share.